BNP Paribas PPI Claim

 My Claim Solved have had great success in reclaiming PPI for customers against BNP Paribas and so far we have reclaimed over £42m* for our clients in PPI mis-selling.

 If you were mis-sold PPI by BNP Paribas, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to BNP Paribas, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against BNP Paribas, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by BNP Paribas, PPI may have been added to a customer's policy by BNP Paribas, in some cases without their knowledge.
 BNP Paribas may have rejected a credit application if PPI was refused by the customer.

 BNP Paribas PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by BNP Paribas.

-There are many examples of BNP Paribas mis-selling PPI, some customers were not even made aware by BNP Paribas that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by BNP Paribas that it was optional.
+There are many examples of BNP Paribas mis-selling PPI, some consumers were not even made aware by BNP Paribas that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by BNP Paribas that it was optional.